Steve2Go/throttle2/README.md

 - Video playback and Image slideshows (On external display)

 ## To Come
-- FFMpeg based or HTTP based video bridge for iOS (The last step required to enable key authentication for sftp)
-- Keyfile support for ssh key file authentication (Part implimented, not supported byt MobileVLCKit sftp, working on alternatives)
 - Local Daemon (Mac, with easy remote connection from iOS)

 Based on lessons learned from Mission, https://github.com/TheNightmanCodeth/mission with borrowed code and ideas.